Azure-Samples/azure-databricks-mlops-mlflow/README.md

 ### Deployment

 1. `make databricks-deploy-code` to deploy Databricks Orchestrator Notebooks, ML and MLOps Python wheel packages.
+If any code changes.
+2. `make databricks-deploy-jobs` to deploy Databricks Jobs.
+If any changes in job specs.

 ### Run training and batch scoring

 1. To trigger training, execute `make run-diabetes-model-training`
 2. To trigger batch scoring, execute `make run-diabetes-batch-scoring`

+**NOTE:** for [deployment](#deployment) and [running](#run-training-and-batch-scoring) the Databricks environment should be created first, for creating a demo environment the [Demo](#demo) chapter can be followed.

 ## Demo